 You were hoping to relax a little on your Lake Placid vacation, right?
 Summiting all 46 High Peaks is a worthy challenge, but it’s also a difficult feat to accomplish.
-Seriously, completing some of these mountains requires over a dozen miles of walking and several thousand feet of elevation gain.
+Seriously, completing some of these mountains requires 15+ miles of hiking and climb and gaining several thousand feet of elevation gain.
 Luckily, there are easier ways to enjoy nature that still deliver awesome views — and they’ll have you back in town in time for dinner.

 Start with the Lake Placid 9’ers, a hiking challenge designed to get seasoned hikers and newbies alike to some of the Lake Placid region’s best mountains below 4,000 feet.
 Along the way you’ll get a chance to take in breathtaking views of the High Peaks, visit the iconic Adirondak Loj, and climb a summit fire tower.

 What are you waiting for?
 Start earning your 9’er patch today!